Humane Cat and Dog Euthanasia

 We’re Here to Help You Through the Process

-As pet parents ourselves, we want what’s best for your beloved dog or cat, and we understand the guilt that might come with choosing euthanasia.
+As pet parents ourselves, we want what’s best for your beloved dog or cat, and we understand the uncertainty that might come with choosing euthanasia.
 We will give you all the information and support you need at this time, so you know you’re not alone.
-The most important thing to consider is your pet’s welfare--are they suffering?
+The most important thing to consider is your pet’s welfare—are they suffering?
 Is their condition irreversible?
 Even if they make it home, what will their quality of life be like?

-Our goal is to help you make your decision--not make it for you.
+Our goal is to help you make your decision—not make it for you.
 We’ll answer any questions you have and tell you everything you need to know about what will be best for your pet, and what the process will look like.

 Is Euthanasia Painful for Pets?

 One of our main priorities when providing euthanasia is to make the procedure as peaceful and pain-free as possible.
-We can assure you that your pet will not feel any pain in the process--before administering euthanasia, we first administer sedation, which puts your pet into a deep sleep.
+We can assure you that your pet will not feel any pain in the process—before administering euthanasia, we first administer sedation, which puts your pet into a deep sleep.

 Can I Stay with My Pet?

 You can absolutely stay with your pet during the procedure.
-If you need some time to sit with your pet and say a proper good-bye, we’ll be sure to accommodate you and give you and your family all the privacy you need.
+If you need some time to sit with your pet and say a proper goodbye, we’ll be sure to accommodate you and give you and your family all the privacy you need.

 After Care